 Vegetable Tanning Details

-An ancient practice and probably the oldest known common method of tanning.
-This method of tanning uses a naturally occurring tanning astringent from plants and tree bark.
+An ancient practice and probably the oldest known common method of tanning, this approach uses a naturally occurring tanning astringent from plants and tree bark.
 Some examples are chestnut, hemlock, mangrove, and oak bark.
 This natural solution is better known as tannins.
-The vegetable tannin will basically bind and cover the collages on the hide.
-This will make the hide less susceptible to bacterial growth.
-It will likewise be less water-soluble and more flexible or pliable.
+The vegetable tannin will basically bind and cover the collagens on the hide, making it less susceptible to bacterial growth, less water-soluble, and more flexible or pliable.
 It can also be referred to as bark tanning since it mainly uses tree barks to create the tannin.

-This method of tanning produces soft yet strong and a bit stiff leather.
-They are perfect for leather goods such as saddles, upper leather, tooling leather, sole leather, and belts.
-The color varies and is available in a few shades of yellow, brown, and even in reds.
+Contrary to common knowledge, the vegetable tanning process can take as fast as 2 days in the accelerated process, though it usually takes up to 30 days or more in the standard process.
+Tanners continue to expose the hide to stronger and stronger levels of the tannins as the process continues.
+This method of tanning produces soft yet strong and slightly stiff leather that is perfect for leather goods such as saddles, upper leather, tooling leather, sole leather, and belts.
+The color varies and is available in a few shades of yellow, brown, and even reds.

 Chrome Tanning Details